-The group of Ying et al. investigated the effects of metformin in a mouse model of laser-induced exudative AMD as well as in the human umbilical vein endothelial cell (HUVEC) line (37).
+The group of Ying et al. investigated the effects of metformin in a mouse model of laser-induced CNV as well as in the human umbilical vein endothelial cell (HUVEC) line (37).
 Mice treated with metformin had significantly smaller CNV lesions with reduced vascular density than the control group.
 Their experiments with HUVEC cells showed that activin receptor-like kinase 1 (ALK1), a receptor which is essential for vascular development, remodeling and pathological angiogenesis, is inhibited by AMP-activated protein kinase (AMPK) and that metformin is a potent activator of AMPK (37).

+The group of Han et al. elucidated the anti-angiogenic and anti-inflammatory effects of metformin in a set of in-vitro and in-vivo experiments (38).
+They found that metformin had significant anti-angiogenic effects by inhibiting proliferation, migration and tube formation of human retinal vascular endothelial cells.
+In addition, metformin had potent anti-inflammatory effects by suppressing several inflammatory cytokines through both AMPK-dependent and AMPK-independent pathways (38).
+The authors did not specify which AMPK-independent pathways are involved in the mode of action of metformin.
+However, their experiments showed that suppression of NFkB and interleukin-8 by metformin were independent from the AMPK-pathway.

-(38)(38)Qu et al. examined the effect of metformin on the human retinal pigment epithelium cell line ARPE-19.
+Qu et al. examined the effect of metformin on the human retinal pigment epithelium cell line ARPE-19.
 Cells were put under oxidative stress via glyoxal-induced cytotoxicity (39).
-Metformin was able to protect ARPE-19 cells by inhibiting cell death, by reducing intracellular ROS production, by decreasing the apoptosis rate and by increasing intracellular NO levels, an important molecule for maintaining retinal homeostasis (39).
+Metformin was able to protect ARPE-19 cells by inhibiting cell death, by reducing intracellular reactive oxygen species (ROS) production, by decreasing the apoptosis rate and by increasing intracellular nitric oxide (NO) levels, an important molecule for maintaining retinal homeostasis (39).
 A subset of experiments confirmed that metformin influences antioxidant and autophagy pathways to exert its function (39).
 Similar experiments have been performed by Zhao et al. using two different human pigment epithelium cell lines (40).
 Their experiments showed that H2O2-induced oxidative damage was attenuated by metformin.
 Metformin stimulated autophagy via the AMPK-pathway (40).